usertech/eslint-config/packages/typescript/README.md

   2.  usage of this preset on several production projects
   3.  best-practices and common gotchas of the language, runtime and ecosystem.

 > Although, everyone can be wrong or have different opinion, so don't hesitate to challenge the status quo!

-* Config contains rules for ES5, ES2015+ and plugins like [react](https://github.com/yannickcr/eslint-plugin-react) and [import](https://github.com/benmosher/eslint-plugin-import)

-* Config does not includes prettier - [see official docs how to integrate with ESLint](https://prettier.io/docs/en/eslint.html)

-* TODO: add support for [jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y)

 ## Developments